hardenedapple/vsh/README.md

-# Vsh -- Run shell commands in a modifiable vim buffer
+# Vsh -- Record and replay terminal sessions inside vim and saved to disk

-Neovim plugin for experimental shell sessions -- save a session for later/others and search/modify output with the power of vim.
+Vim plugin for experimental shell sessions -- save a session for later/others and search/modify output with the power of vim.

-In neovim it is different to the :terminal command because it allows modifying the buffer, it works on a normal file (that you save between sessions and can then rerun all commands in), and you can run commands anywhere in the file.
+It is different to the :terminal command for two main reasons:
+1. You run commands anywhere in the file.
+2. The buffer corresponds to a standard file on disk.

 It can also be thought of as an interactive version of script(1) -- interactive because you can go back and modify what's stored while you work -- that